 My research interests span programming languages, program synthesis and verification, constraint solving, and machine learning.

-My recent research focuses on the interplay between deep reinforcement learning and symbolic reasoning.
-On one hand, I have applied deep reinforcement learning to synthesize proofs (e.g. loop invariants) with only weak supervision from a theorem prover, as well as programs with respect to a specification (either logical formula or input/output examples).
+My recent research focuses on the interplay between deep learning and symbolic reasoning.
+On one hand, I have applied deep learning to synthesize proofs (e.g. loop invariants) with only weak supervision from a theorem prover, as well as programs with respect to a specification (either logical formula or input/output examples).
 On the other hand, I am investigating symbolic reasoning techniques to make deep learning more data efficient and reinforcement learning more sample efficient.

 In the past, I have worked on: 1) using statistical approaches for program reasoning (e.g. mining API specifications); 2) constraint solving (e.g. MaxSAT, Markov Logic Network) and their applications in program analysis; and 3) scalable synthesis of Datalog programs using active learning.